 But heritage breeds sometimes offer up the tastiest pork when they are crossed; a characteristic like large size combines with a distinct trait like fine-marbled fat to produce a meaty hind leg ideal for making ham.
 We take these heritage breed pork legs and smoke them with real applewood chips, not fake flavorings, and season them with maple and brown sugar and salt, to create a slightly sweet, but still savory ham.

 Fully cooked, our applewood smoked heritage ham is an easy solution for a holiday dinner—all you need to do is heat and slice.
 But a glaze will put the finishing touch on your ham, and make the presentation a bit more dramatic.
 We have several recipes to choose from.
 Choose bone-in ham for large groups, leftovers and tableside carving.

 And the very same heritage pork can be enjoyed in our boneless ham.
 Prepared the same way, it offers a lot of flavor in a smaller package, as well as ease of slicing.

-And for a small gathering, or just day-to-day use, we offer a boneless petite ham that weighs in at just 1.5 to 3 pounds.
+And for a small gathering or just day-to-day use, we offer a boneless petite ham that weighs in at just 1.5 to 3 pounds.
 It’s perfect for slicing and slathering with Dijon mustard for a juicy ham sandwich.
 Ham goes well with eggs (just ask Dr. Seuss!), whether in an omelet or diced for a quiche.
 Chopped and added to egg or potato salad, this lightly-smoked ham is a great addition.
-Find ways to incorporate it in your favorite dishes.
+Find ways to incorporate it into your favorite dishes.